mk-pmb/socat-examples/001_calc/README.md

 we change one side of the connection – soon.

 Lines that start with `$` are shell commands.
-A leading `#` at marks explanations or suggested interaction.
+A leading `#` marks explanations or suggested interaction.

 ```
 $ socat STDIO EXEC:./slow_calc.py